obar1/0to100.gcloud/https§§§www.cloudskillsboost.google§games§4111§labs§26483/readme.md

     --num_shards=2 \
     --temp_location=gs://$BUCKET_NAME/temp
 ```
-FIXME: they forget to def the env var in docker env and py cmd line is wrong
+FIX: they forget to def the env var in docker env and py cmd line is wrong

 ## Task 4.
 Observe job and pipeline progress